310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Makoto %}
 Yep~ We're kinda at a low point right now, so we need to pump ourselves up, and work hard for Tanabata Festival.

-It’s gonna be like we’re working with Ryuseitai, so it's very reassuring.
+If we’re going to work side-by-side with Ryuseitai, it'll be very reassuring.

-I'm kinda worried we won't be able to communicate very well with them, but… Anzu-chan’s on good terms with them, so maybe she could be our middleman?
+I'm kind of worried we won't be able to communicate very well with them, but…

+Anzu-chan’s on good terms with them, so maybe she could be our middleman?

 If this was Knights, I might've hesitated, but this is Ryuseitai we're talking about — I’m sure they're good boys like Shinobu-kun.
 I think we’ll be fine.
 {% endbubble %}

 {% bubble Subaru %}
-You heard them!
+You heard 'em!
 We're all pumped for this, so don't worry, Chi\~chan-senpai\~♪

-Mhm mhm, so you’ll rest as much as you can, and come back as soon as possible?
+Mhm, mhm, so you’ll rest as much as you can, and come back as soon as possible?

-No one wants to catch a cold, so make sure to come back only after you're back in perfect shape, okay?
+No one wants to catch a cold, so make sure it's only after you're back in perfect shape, okay?

 Oh— Right, right.
 We kept on trying to find Shinkai-senpai, but we’ve never managed to spot him.